gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus jobs remove [job]
+    -y, --yes                        Auto Confirm
+    -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web'
     -j, --json                       JSON Output
+    -q, --quiet                      No Output, do not print to stdout
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.